ZexiLee/about-zexili/_pages/about.md

   - /about.html
 ---

 I am now a visiting researcher at _**the University of Cambridge**_ under the supervision of Prof. [Nicholas Lane](https://niclane.org/).
-I will be the Associate Chair of [FedKDD 2025 (Federated Learning Workshop of KDD 2025)](https://fedkdd.github.io/fedkdd2025/).
+I will be the Associate Chair of [FedKDD 2025](https://fedkdd.github.io/fedkdd2025/) (Federated Learning Workshop of KDD 2025).
 I am a Ph.D. candidate in *Artificial Intelligence* at the College of Computer Science and Technology, __*Zhejiang University*__ (ZJU), China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/).
 I am honored to work with Prof. [Tao Lin](https://lins-lab.github.io/) at Westlake University/EPFL.

 During my Ph.D., I also earned a minor degree in Technology-based (BEST) MBA from the School of Management, ZJU.
 Before Ph.D., I received my bachelor's degree in *Engineering* from ZJU; meanwhile, I obtained an *honorary undergraduate degree* from Chu Kochen Honors College of ZJU and a minor degree in Public Affairs (social governance).

 My main research interests lie in *__i) optimization, generalization, and personalization of deep learning models__*, especially under *distributed/federated/collaborative* setups, which are generally empowered by deep learning phenomena and mechanistic interpretability;  *__ii) trustworthy model manipulation for foundation models__*: understanding and improving foundation models (e.g., large language model, vision transformer, and diffusion transformer) from the *__model parameter perspective__*, i.e., model *fusion, editing, pruning, stitching, growth, unlearning, and generation*.

-<span style="color: red;">I am on the job market now and will be graduated in the 2025 summer.
-I am open to both academic and industrial positions!
-Please contact me if you have matched positions.</span>

 ## Contact
 Email: zexi.li\[at\]zju.edu.cn / tomleeze\[at\]gmail.com